Warts and Verrucas

 A vaccine is available for HPV, though this only prevents the strain of HPV responsible for genital warts.
 In the UK, the vaccine is routinely given to teenagers in two stages.
 However, the HPV vaccine does not prevent you from getting verrucas and warts caused by other strains.

-Given time, your body's immune system can eradicate the virus from the body naturally.
+Given time, your body's immune system can naturally eradicate the virus from the body.
 However, this can take several years for the virus to be removed naturally.
 The time it takes for the virus to be removed varies from person to person.

 How are warts and verrucas treated?

-There are a variety of treatments available for warts and verrucas, including topical creams and ointments, sprays, and plasters.
+There are various treatments available for warts and verrucas, including topical creams and ointments, sprays, and plasters.

-Depending on the size, severity and where the warts are, some treatments may be more suitable than others.
+Depending on the size, severity, and location of the warts, some treatments may be more suitable than others.

 Genital warts require specialised treatments, due to the sensitive skin of the genitals.